asevtsuk/pedestrian-counter-for-phone/README.md

 Each track is located by the **midpoint of the bottom edge of its box** — approximately where the person's feet meet the ground.
 This is the point that crosses the gate and enters the zone.
 Using the box centroid instead would place people some distance above the ground plane and would systematically shift crossing times.

 - **Gate crossings** are detected by testing whether the segment from the track's previous foot position to its current one intersects the gate segment.
 Both endpoints are bounded, so someone walking along the gate's extension beyond its drawn ends is not counted.
-Direction comes from the sign of the cross product of the gate vector and the movement vector.
+Direction is taken from the sign of horizontal movement across the screen — rightward is `L2R`, leftward is `R2L` — so the labels mean the same thing regardless of how the gate is angled.
+For a purely vertical walk across an angled gate, the gate normal is used instead.
 - **Zone entries** are detected by a ray-casting point-in-polygon test, incremented on the transition from outside to inside.
 Exits are logged but not counted.

 A track must survive a minimum number of consecutive frames before it is eligible to be counted, which suppresses single-frame false positives.